karmab/kcli/docs/index.md

 ## ip, dns and host Reservations

-If you set *reserveip*  to True, a reservation will be made if the corresponding network has dhcp and when the provided IP belongs to the network range.
+If you set *reserveip*  to True, a reservation will be made if the corresponding network has dhcp and when the provided ip belongs to the network range.
+Note providing such ip is mandatory.

 You can set *reservedns* to True to create a dns entry for the vm in the corresponding network ( only done for the first nic).